NickChegg/game-engine/README.md

 5. Restart SillyTavern.

 ## How to Play

+## For Party Games
 1. In the Extensions menu, open the **Game Engine** settings block.
 2. Type `partygames` into the "New game folder..." box and click **Add**.
 3. Select `partygames` from the dropdown and click **Open**.

+## For Voyager
+Same as above, replace 'partygames' with 'voyager'.